-- B5.1 Notwithstanding the requirements for rainwater tanks in the South Australian addition SA 2 in Volume Two of the National Construction Code, each Class 1 building should be provided with a supplementary water supply by way of a rainwater tank or tanks with a capacity of not less than 13,000 litres. - B5.2 All rainwater from the roof of a Class 1 building should be collected and discharge into the rainwater tank or tanks.
+- B5.1 Each Class 1 building should be provided with a supplementary water supply by way of a rainwater tank or tanks with a capacity of not less than 13,000 litres. - B5.2 All rainwater from the roof catchment area of a Class 1 building should be collected and discharge into the rainwater tank or tanks.